 Elimination Yes No The most effective control measure is to eliminate the hazard and associated risk.
-For exa It is no you completely remove dusts, gases, fumes and vapours from your workplace?
-Tample, can you remove materials or processes that generate dusts, gases, fumes and vapours?
-The always possible to eliminate dusts, gases, fumes, and vapours at work.
-If this is the case, you must work through the chy of control measures below.
-Substitution Yes No ; Substitution controls rely on replacing the hazard with something that is safer for your workers.
-For exi you replace materials with an option that is less hazardous? sample, can you: use ingredients that are less dusty? use an alternative or modified work process or tool that doesn't generate as much dust? use products that have a stabiliser to minimise fumes and vapour production? replace high toxicity chemicals with lower toxicity chemicals? (群) Isolation Yes No Isolation controls rely on physically separating the hazard or source of harm from workers by distance or using barriers.
-Can you place barriers between a hazard and your workers?
-For example, can you perform tasks that generate dusts, gases, fumes and vapours in a fume cabinet or a room with local exhaust ventilation?
+Can you completely remove dusts, gases, fumes and vapours from your workplace?
+For example, can you remove materials or processes that generate dusts, gases, fumes and vapours?
+It is not always possible to eliminate dusts, gases, fumes, and vapours at work.
+If this is the case, you must work through the hierarchy of control measures below.
+6 Substitution Yes No Substitution controls rely on replacing the hazard with something that is safer for your workers.
+Can you replace materials with an option that is less hazardous?
+For example, can you: use ingredients that are less dusty? use an alternative or modified work process or tool that doesn't generate as much dust? use products that have a stabiliser to minimise fumes and vapour production? replace high toxicity chemicals with lower toxicity chemicals? 手 Isolation Yes No Isolation controls rely on physically separating the hazard or source of harm from workers by distance using barriers. or Can you place barriers between a hazard and your workers?
+For example, can you perform tasks that generate dusts, gases, fumes and vapours in a fume cabinet or a room with local exl ventilation? haust safe work australia